It’s becoming more common place in today’s litigious world for tenants to fight an eviction filing. There are a couple of reasons for this.

 Eviction rules can be tricky.
 Unfortunately, a tenant’s attorney will be watching for mistakes, like miscalculating the rules for serving the tenant notice.
 If you haven’t been through the eviction process before (kudos to you!) you may want to consider hiring an eviction attorney who can walk you through the process safely.
 The alternative — refiling a flawed case — is more expensive.

-Documentation is key, and running your rental business like a professional will increase the odds that you can sail through an eviction and make your rental property profitable once more.
+Documentation is key, this includes keeping secure copies of the rental application, tenant background check, forms of payments, all communication, and more.
+Running your rental business like a professional will increase the odds that you can sail through an eviction and make your rental property profitable once more.
+Before you know it the bad tenant will be out and you’ll be on your way to finding a new applicant, having them apply, and performing a tenant screening on them.